gvwilson/thirdbit/src/fiction/in-heck/index.md

 "No!"
 Dockety's voice buzzed sharply.
-"Not them.
-They hunt our kind.
-They disconnect us.
-They *disassemble* us.
-You must not trust them."
+"You must not trust them."

 "Yeah,
 that's basically what Special Leaf said."